sainswor/pi-clock/README.md

 Things to configure on Raspberry Pi itself.

  - Configure Wi-Fi / Ethernet networking.
+ - Configure the time zone.
- - Clone repository and install: mkdir ~/work && cd ~/work && git clone git://github.com/lzs/pi-clock && cd pi-clock && ./install.sh
+ - Clone repository and install: mkdir ~/work && cd ~/work && git clone https://github.com/sainswor/pi-clock && cd pi-clock && ./install.sh

+## How Is This Different?

+There are only a couple differences between this and https://github.com/lzs/pi-clock

+- 12-hour clock mode
+- `install.sh` now uses the system timezone from `/etc/timezone`
+- Added inBedBefore and inBedAfter

+My grandmother was getting confused and getting up / going to bed based on what her clock said.
+Unfortunately this could lead to getting up at 4AM thinking she'd overslept.
+The solution was to replace her clock with a monitor on a pi running this script with my fork's modifications.
+If it's before `inBedBefore` or after `inBedAfter`, the screen will show the date instead of the time, so you can tell at a glance if you should be up or can go back to sleep.

 ## References